 What we do

 The RGA is a training, networking and mentoring organisation for school governors in and around Reading.
 We pool our resources and expertise for the benefit of Reading’s schools, and those surrounding schools which Reading children attend.
-Our membership currently stands at 40 of 65 Reading schools, and covers maintained schools, single academy trusts, multi academy trusts, independent schools, grammar schools, nurseries, primaries and secondaries.
+Our membership currently stands at 42 of 65 Reading schools, and covers maintained schools, single academy trusts, multi academy trusts, independent schools, grammar schools, nurseries, primaries, secondaries and special schools.

 We recognise that the title of ‘Governor’ means very different things across the variety of educational establishments in today’s landscape, and we have wealth of experience in the different nuances between roles, responsibilities, laws and finances that apply to our schools.